Walk Like Dogs: Learning Steerable Imitation Controllers for Legged Robots from Unlabeled Motion Data: Results

-Finally, we deployed the full control pipeline---comprising the motion synthesis module and the RL tracking controller---on the robot hardware to enable responsive, real-time steering.
+Finally, we deployed the full control pipeline---comprising the steerable motion synthesis module and the RL tracking controller---on the robot hardware to enable real-time steering.
 For this experiment, the RL motion tracking policy was trained with the motion synthesis module in the loop, which generates reference motion for the policy based on randomly sampled velocity commands.
-Due to a stability limitations on hardware, we restricted the forward speed command range to $[0, 1.3] \,\SI{}{\metre/\second}$, and focused our demonstrations on lower-speed locomotion.

-As shown in \Cref{fig:hw-experiment-online}, the control pipeline enables the robot to navigate freely with animal-like gait patterns and demonstrates adaptive gait switching in response to velocity commands.
-Readers are referred to the supplementary video for comprehensive footage of the experiments \footnote{The video is available at \url{https://youtu.be/DukyUGNYf5A}}.
+As shown in \Cref{fig:hw-experiment-online}, the control pipeline enables the robot to navigate freely with animal-like gait patterns and demonstrates gait switching in response to velocity commands.
+Readers are referred to the supplementary video for comprehensive footage of the experiments\footnote{The video is available at \url{https://youtu.be/DukyUGNYf5A}}.